How to get a 90-day visa for Cabo Verde: Part II – the Cabo Verde Visa Extension

 • The vocabulary you’ll need: visa = visto, extension = prorrogação, please = por favor, Tourist visa = visto de turista.

-• If you didn’t get your visa beforehand, try to get it arranged on the first Cabo Verdean island you visit.
+• If you didn’t receive your visa beforehand, try to arrange it on the first Cabo Verdean island you visit.
 Make sure you have at least 5 working days to get it done.
 It might be done quicker than this, but you can’t assume bureaucratic efficiency now can you?

 • Bring all the stuff I mentioned under ‘what to bring’ below this heading before you show up and waste your own and other people’s time.
 Also, bring snacks and drinks to survive long waiting periods.